stephencweiss/stephencharlesweiss.com/content/blog/2019-07-16/psql-coalesce-dynamic-record-update.md

 This, however, threw the error: `500 COALESCE types text and boolean cannot be matched`.

 Researching, I found that I could get past this problem with a `CAST` to ensure the type.
-I felt comfortable doing this because I knew my proposal was typed appropriately and I’d built the table.
+I felt comfortable doing this because I knew my proposal was typed appropriately and I'd built the table.

 ```javascript
 async changeMyTable(proposal: readonly MyTableProposal[]): Promise<...> {